The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 It didn’t have to be so though.

-Geneviève took Hugh back to his apartement and he was soon laid out on the brand new recliner in the living room.
+Geneviève took Hugh back to his apartement and he was soon laid out on the recliner.
 She sank into the armchair diagonally opposite as a burst of late afternoon sunshine flooded the room.

 Nicolette had kept the flat spotless – in fact, she’d assembled the recliner with its olive green cushioning and eight legs, an unusual design, he was home now and Geneviève wanted an answer.